-1 to continue to review the proposed measures and take appropriate action to ensure further development and appropriate implementation of RBB and RBM at ITU;
+1 to continue to take appropriate actions to ensure further development and appropriate application of RBM and RBB mechanisms at ITU;

-2 to monitor the implementation of this resolution at each subsequent session of the Council and to report to the next plenipotentiary conference.1 to evaluate progress in linking the strategic, financial and operational functions and in implementing operational planning, and to take steps as appropriate to achieve the objectives of this resolution;
+2 to monitor the implementation of this resolution at each subsequent session of the Council and to report to the next Plenipotentiary conference.

-2 to take the necessary action to ensure that the future strategic, financial and operational plans will be prepared in line with this resolution;
+urges Member States

-3 to prepare a report, with any appropriate recommendations, for consideration by the 2018 plenipotentiary conference,
+to liaise with the secretariat at an early stage in developing proposals with financial implications so that the work plan and associated resource requirements can be identified and, to the greatest extent practicable, included in such proposals.